Riz-Kler/PainterDecorator/README.md

 3).
 Volume of the room

-The only assumption that is made as it is a mathematical problem then only numerical values will be accepted.
+The only assumption that is made is that as it is a mathematical problem then only numerical values will be accepted.